 Isabela Island is the largest of the archipelago with a surface of 4,588 square kilometers.
 It encompasses more than the half of the total land area of Galapagos.

-Or you may visit Sierra Negra Volcano, one of largest craters in the archipelago with a diameter of five kilometers.
-It offers mesmerizing views with great contrast in colors between lava fields, vegetation and fumaroles.
+In the morning you will visit the Sierra Negra volcano, one of the largest craters of the archipelago, with a diameter of five kilometers.
+It offers fascinating views with a great contrast of colors between the lava fields, vegetation and fumaroles.

 On the way up to Orchilla hill, giant tortoises and marine iguanas will appear.
 From the viewpoint the spectacular scenery of the bay, the town of Puerto Villamil, volcanoes, islets and rocks can be appreciated.
 Isabela wetlands has endemic and introduced species.